robmoore-i/RemotePingPongPairing/README.md

 ### Recommended usage

 1. Clone this repository somewhere

-2. Add it to your path.
+2. Add it to your $PATH variable

 ### FAQ